 Emphasis on principles of teaching-learning, learning theories, learning styles, and how these principles can be used in planning teaching-learning experiences appropriate for various learning styles and level of learner.
 Prereq: Admission to the D.N.P.
 Program.
+Co-reqs: NURG 712 and NURG 713 (beg Spring 2021).
 Offered: Fall and Spring.